Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we have analyzed highly complicated X-ray \textsl{NuSTAR} observations of four X-ray binaries; T15, T37, MAXI J1631--479, and V404.
+In this work, we have analyzed highly complicated X-ray \textsl{NuSTAR} observations of four X-ray binaries: T15, T37, MAXI J1631--479, and V404.
 We have used the non-Kerr extension of the state-of-the-art relativistic model to analyze these observations and obtain constraints compared to what was obtained in \citet{2021ApJ...913...79T}.
-Such comparable constraints can only be obtained through advanced reduction techniques applied to the observations like flux-resolved and time-resolved spectroscopy.
-It is highly crucial to model the warm absorbers and absorption, if present, in the observation which could be very specific in every case.
-For instance, the flux changed by 15\% in a single observation for MAXI J1631--479.
-We divide the observation such that the variation in each part remains constant and thus accounts for the variability.
-In V404, multiple flares are present in the observation which are divided into various flux states to account for the increase in flux due to absorption.
-In addition, we also need to impose $R_{edge}<$~0.7 to analyze the data which is least affected by absorption.
-We used the version of the galactic absorption model {\tt TBnew} which deals with heavy absorption.
-So, adopting such sophisticated data reduction schemes would result in stringent constraints on metric and accretion disk parameters and thus lead to testing general relativity using such highly absorbed X-ray observations.
+Such comparable constraints can only be obtained through advanced reduction techniques applied to the observations, like flux-resolved and time-resolved spectroscopy.
+It is highly crucial to model the warm absorbers and absorption, if present, in the observation, which could be very specific in every case.
+For example, the flux changed by 15\% in a single observation for MAXI J1631--479.
+We divide the observation in such a way that the variation in each part remains constant and thus accounts for the variability.
+Even time-resolved spectroscopy does not produce good statistics, possibly due to the complex nature of the observation.
+This might be explained by using a complex spectral model, which is beyond the scope of this work.
+Hence, we used the standard relativistic model with warm absorbers to model the source.
+In V404, multiple flares are present in the observation, which are divided into various flux states to account for variability and absorption.
+In addition, we also need to impose $R_{edge}<$~0.7 to analyze the data that are least affected by absorption.
+We used the version of the galactic absorption model {\tt Tbnew} which deals with heavy absorption.
+Therefore, adopting such sophisticated data reduction schemes would prove useful in explaining the physical conditions around the black hole and obtaining the stringent constraints on metric and accretion disk parameters, leading to testing general relativity with such highly absorbed X-ray observations.